Buffito/finance-api/README.md

     flask run
     ```

-2. Use an API client like Postman to interact with the API.
+2. Use an API client like Postman to interact with the API, or open [http://localhost:5000/apidocs](http://localhost:5000/apidocs) in your browser to view and interact with the API documentation via

 ## License